EarthObservation/tat2022/README.md

 Matej Račič, University of Ljubljana
 Matej Batič, Sinergise

+## Theory

+Slides for the theory part of the course are available here [SAR & Optical Remote Sensing for Agriculture](./Theory/TAT22_SAR_Optical_Agriculture.pdf).

 ## Preparation

 The repository consists of two directories with the materials, installation instructions, theory and practical information.